Fix Blurry Screen Windows: Text and Scaling

 - Select Adjust ClearType text from the search results.

-- Ensure the box labeled Turn on ClearType is checked.
+- Ensure you check the box labeled Turn on ClearType.

-- Click Next and follow the on-screen wizard, selecting the text samples that look sharpest to you.
-This calibrates the text rendering specifically for your panel type.
+- Click Next and follow the on-screen wizard.
+Select the text samples that look sharpest to you to calibrate the text rendering specifically for your panel type.

 If you use an old HDMI 1.4 cable with a modern 4K monitor, the cable physically cannot transmit enough data.
 To compensate, your graphics card might drop the color depth (resulting in banding) or use chroma subsampling (which makes text look highly compressed and blurry with weird colored fringes).